kritij19/100-days-of-code/README.md

 13. NATO Alphabet project - User enters a word.
 Returns a list of words starting with the alphabets of the word (NATO Phonetic Alphabets).
 (Day 26)
 14. Miles to Km GUI- Interactive converterm made using tkinter.
 (Day 27)
 15. Pomodoro Project- Sets a timer that implements the pomodoro technique. four 25 min work - three 5 min break- one 20 min break(Day 28)
+16. Password Manager- GUI to enter and store associated email-id and password for a website.
+Can generate random passwords and copy to clipboard.
+Allows to search for previous data by entering websit name.
+Made using Tkinter.
+(Day 29 + 30)